Goldman Sachs BDC (GSBD) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the specialty finance company had gained 7.24% in the past month.
-In that same time, the Finance sector gained 2.77%, while the S&P 500 gained 3.08%.

-Investors will be hoping for strength from Goldman Sachs BDC as it approaches its next earnings release.
-In that report, analysts expect Goldman Sachs BDC to post earnings of $0.53 per share.
-This would mark year-over-year growth of 8.16%.
+Wall Street will be looking for positivity from Goldman Sachs BDC as it approaches its next earnings report date.
 Our most recent consensus estimate is calling for quarterly revenue of $109.16 million, up 40.94% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.08 per share and revenue of $435.05 million, which would represent changes of -7.14% and +21.7%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for Goldman Sachs BDC.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection remained stagnant.
-Goldman Sachs BDC is holding a Zacks Rank of #3 (Hold) right now.
+Goldman Sachs BDC is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Goldman Sachs BDC's current valuation metrics, including its Forward P/E ratio of 6.75.
-This valuation marks a discount compared to its industry's average Forward P/E of 7.09.
+In terms of valuation, Goldman Sachs BDC is currently trading at a Forward P/E ratio of 6.65.
+For comparison, its industry has an average Forward P/E of 7.19, which means Goldman Sachs BDC is trading at a discount to the group.

 The Financial - SBIC & Commercial Industry industry is part of the Finance sector.
-This group has a Zacks Industry Rank of 32, putting it in the top 13% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 32, which puts it in the top 13% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.